 If you vomit after you take this medicine, do not take another dose the same day.
 Wait and take your next dose when you normally would.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Store the medicine in its original package.

-Using ribociclib while you are pregnant can harm your unborn baby.
-If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using ribociclib to make sure you are not pregnant.
+It is unlikely that a postmenopausal woman may become pregnant.
+But, using this medicine while you are pregnant can harm your unborn baby.
+If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
 Use an effective form of birth control to keep from getting pregnant during treatment and for at least 3 weeks after your last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.